Architecture of Wales: Italianate style architecture

 Prompted by Queen Victoria's Osbourne House, the Italianate style of architecture became popular in the second half of the 19th century.
 Features of this stye include belvedere towers and roofs with a shallow slope and wide eaves.
-In WalesR.
-K Penson was a leading exponent of the style.
+In Wales R. K Penson was a leading exponent of the style.
 Penson had an extensive practice in the south of Wales, particular in church building and restoration, but examples of his use of the Italianate style include Llandovery Town Hall and the gate lodge to Nanteos.
 The style was popular for country houses in Carmarthenshire and include the now demolished Pant Glas at Llanfynydd and Gellideg at Llandyfaelog.
 Pant Glas was built in 1850 and Gellideg in 1852.
 The architect for the latter being William Wesley Jenkins.
 A later example of the Italianate style is the Parc Howard Museum on the outskirts of Llanelli, originally known as Bryncaerau Castle.
 The house, faced in Bath stone was built to designs by J. B. Wilson between 1882 and 1886.

 Old College, Aberystwyth

 J.P.
 Seddon was a London architect who developed an extensive practice in south Wales.
 Initially he worked with John Prichard from 1853 to 1859 and then with John Coates Carter, who had an office in Cardiff, until 1904.
 Seddon was surveyor to Llandaff Cathedral and most of his work was church building and parsonages for the Llandaff Diocese.

-Seddon built some notable country houses such as Abermad House in Llanilar Ceredigion in 1870–1872 and most notably the Old College Building of Aberystwyth University.
+Seddon built some notable country houses such as Abermad House in Llanilar, Ceredigion in 1870–1872 and most notably the Old College Building of Aberystwyth University.
 The Old College Building is on the seafront and replaced Castle House, which had been built for Uvedale Price by John Nash in 1791–1794.
 Castle House had been bought by the railway entrepreneur Thomas Savin in 1864 and he employed Seddon to rebuild it as a hotel.
 Following Savin's bankruptcy in 1866, it was purchased by the future university and until 1890 Seddon together with his partner John Coates Carter continued to rebuild and extend the building.
 The Builder described it as "one of the most original and characteristic monuments of the Gothic Revival", while Thomas Lloyd writes "Seddon's originality lies in his very fluid use of curves and complex geometrical forms, and in the blurring of angles and joints, syncopation that has something of Art Nouveau".
 Seddon mixes detail of Early English with Venetian and French late Romanesque and Gothic Architecture.
 The stone used comes from Cefn at Minera, dressed with Bath stone.
 He also used an artificial stone and concrete in parts of the building.